 Who Is Alice Cooper?

-Born in Detroit, rock musician Alice Cooper formed his first band in high school and by the late 1960s had caught the attention of guitarist Frank Zappa.
+Rock musician Alice Cooper formed his first band in high school and by the late 1960s had caught the attention of guitarist Frank Zappa.
 The group hit it big with several successful albums in the mid-1970s.
 Cooper went solo in 1974 and continued the success.
 In 2011, Cooper and his former band were inducted into the Rock and Roll Hall of Fame.

-American rock singer Alice Cooper was born Vincent Damon Furnier on February 4, 1948, in Detroit.
+Cooper was born Vincent Damon Furnier on February 4, 1948, in Detroit.
 The son of a pastor, Cooper moved with his family when he was 12, first to California and later to Arizona, where the Furniers lived in a trailer park.

 Cooper developed an early passion for music, and in high school he formed his first rock band.
-The group, first called the Earwigs and later renamed the Spiders, covered the bands—the Beatles, the Rolling Stones and the Who—that Cooper adored.
+The group, first called the Earwigs and later renamed the Spiders, covered the bands — the Beatles, the Rolling Stones and the Who — that Cooper adored.

 After exhausting the local bar scene, the group moved to Los Angeles.
 By this time they had developed an angry, up-front and dark sound, which critics initially abhorred.
 However, with Cooper as its engaging front man, its music caught the attention of Frank Zappa, who inked the young musicians to a record deal.